LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 ### ServerRpc

-Although not necessary in out tutorial mod, a server RPC method is similar and easy to set up as well.
+Although not necessary in our tutorial mod, a server RPC method is similar and easy to set up as well.
 By default, however, any client that is not the owner of the game object will not be able to call the method.
 To avoid this and allow any client to call this method, we can add `(RequireOwnership = false)` to the attribute, resulting in the following method:

 ```cs
 [ServerRpc(RequireOwnership = false)]